-The precise forecast of the spread of smoke (poisonous gases) and distributions of temperature and velocity is vital for the design and development of scheme for fire detection and safety methods.
-It is also significant in offering controls the ventilation for smoke.
+The precise forecast of the spread of smoke (poisonous gases) and distributions of temperature and velocity is vital for the scheme of detection of fire, and safety methods.
+It is also significant in offering testimony for the efficiency of precautionary actions, and controls the ventilation for smoke.
 The protocols for fire protection have to be employed while designing structures.
 In specific cases, for instance large public structures, museums, train stations, concert halls and tunnels, the fire protection protocols are very much significant in the case of emergency.
-Using these protocols, removal of the smoke generated is carried out using the instated devices throughout the time that is needed for the process of evacuation [7].
+Using these protocols, removal of the smoke generated is carried out using the instated devices throughout the time needed for the process of evacuation [7].

 Modern fluid power systems are becoming complex and globally distributed.
-A number of issues are emerging which affect their reliability in one form or another.
+A number of issues are emerging which affect its reliability in one form or another.
 Some of these issues are common cause failures, reliability of computer codes and software, cyber security and risks, environmental safety issues, obsolescence issues, human factors such as behaviour, decision making, modelling and simulation issues, maintenance related issues etc. Reliability and robustness are critical and despite the advanced modelling and simulation techniques employed, many companies are finding that the operating environmental conditions are much harsher than predicted.

 Uncertainties, Unreliability and Unavailability are closely related to each other and should be seriously treated as totally unacceptable by everyone right from the start.
 Historical evidences and plenty of literature exist to reveal the cost of unreliability and bad decision making in all walks of life.
 Its long-term consequences on health, wealth, quality of life and sustained prosperity of individuals and nations are recorded in histories of nations.
 Any number of multi-dimensional warranties, guarantees, laws and byelaws, etc. will never solve the problem of unreliability.
 Continuous awareness of the cost of unreliability and its dire short-term and long-term consequences should be effectively disseminated at all levels as a number one priority by all responsible people irrespective cast, creed, colour and religion.
 A number of case studies and bench marking studies exist that should be brought to light.
 It is time to initiate action research and action learning programs.
 Interdisciplinary research provides useful answers to many unanswered issues.
-Smart Integration, collaboration and proactive activities between industries, academia and professional organizations should be accelerated.
+Smart Integration, collaboration and proactive activities between industries academia and professional organizations should be accelerated.

 It is essential that effective systems for dealing with fire are created and employed in order to negate the risk of fire in passenger carriages, night carriages, restaurant carriages, power electronic parts and engine parts.
-Therefore, rail sectors require effective methods for investigating the spread of fire and the effectiveness of firefighting strategies [8].
-However, the understanding of the evolution of fire in railway compartment needs to be understood in detail first, and hence Computational Fluid Dynamics (CFD) based analysis has been used in the present study to provide assistance to rail engineers when selecting the optimal firefighting system setup.
-Smoke's dispersion, temperature, velocity and CO2 molar concentration variations, and their effects on the train's emergency evacuation systems, have been investigated in the present study.
+Therefore, rail sectors require effective methods for investigating the spread of fire and the effectiveness of fire fighting strategies.
+However, the understanding of the evolution of fire in railway compartment needs to be understood in detail first, and hence Computational Fluid Dynamics (CFD) based analysis has been used in the present study to provide assistance to rail engineers when selecting the optimal fire fighting system setup [8, 9].
+Smoke's dispersion process in space and time, temperature and velocity variations and their effects on the train's emergency evacuation systems have been investigated in the present study.

-2. Numerical Modelling
+2. NUMERICAL MODELLING